pinbar/nodejs-typescript/README.md

 ## My experiments with using TypeScript for NodeJS
-In addition to providing a better structure, typesafety and optionally object oriented design, TypeScript allows the use of newer programatic models with NodeJS.
+TypeScript can provide better structure, types afety and  object oriented design to your NodeJS code.
+In addition, TypeScript allows the use of newer programmatic models not yet avaiable in NodeJS.

 This project shows some very basic examples of callbacks, promises and async/await.
 It also shows how to use the async/await functionality with a node library that only supports callbacks (e.g. cassandra-driver).